flytbase/flytdocs/source/docs/FlytOS/FlytOS_install_update.rst

       .. code-block:: bash

-			$ sudo apt-get install ros-indigo-rosbridge-suite	python-serial	install python-flask python-wtforms	python-sqlalchemy python-concurrent.futures
+			$ sudo apt-get install ros-indigo-rosbridge-suite python-serial python-flask python-wtforms python-sqlalchemy python-concurrent.futures

-  - Go to the `FlytOS download`_ page.
-Download the FlytOSv0.3-1.deb file.
+  - Download the FlytOSv0.3-1.deb file from `FlytOS Download`_ page.
 Once downloaded, run the following command in your terminal to install FlytOS.

     .. code-block:: bash

 			$ sudo dpkg -i <path to install file>/FlytOSv0.3-1.deb

+.. _flytos update:

 FlytOS - Update
 ---------------

-FlytOS versions with bug fixes and additional features are released in regular intervals.
+FlytOS versions with bug fixes and additional features are released at regular intervals.
 To check the version of installed FlytOS in your system, issue the following command in your terminal.

 .. code-block:: bash

 	 $ sudo dpkg -s flytcore

-Go to the `FlytOS download`_ page.
-Download the FlytOSv0.x-y.deb file.
-Once downloaded, run the following command in your terminal to install FlytOS.
+Download the FlytOSv0.x-y.deb file from `FlytOS Download`_ page.
+Once downloaded, run the following command in your terminal to update FlytOS.

 .. code-block:: bash